kaelmurphy/Micro-452-Project/Code/local-navigation/local-nav.md

 ### Custom controller

-To fix this, we need a new framework.
-Lets only take the distance error $e$ and the the robot to target heading error $\varepsilon$ to release one constraint :
+To fix this the controller is simplified.
+Only the distance error $e$ and the target heading error $\varepsilon$ are used :
 $$
 \begin{align}
 e &= \sqrt{\Delta x^2 + \Delta y^2} \\